Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details

+## Supported Server Environments
+Makerportal is known to work with:

+ - Apache 2.4 + mod_php
+ - Nginx 1.12 + PHP-FPM

+if you use a different configuration please create a pull request to let us know.
+Some example server configurations can be found in the `documentation/Example Server Configurations` directory.

 ## Configuration
 Configuration is handled with two files.
 The first, `public/config/config.ini` specifies the database connection parameters used by the webservice a.k.a REST API and the Google OAuth Client ID used for OAUTH2 authentication.
 The second `public/styles/palette.css` is used to set the site's color palette.
 Example configuration files are provided in the respective directories.
 To use the Bucknell color palette simply copy `public/styles/example-palette.css` to `public/styles/palette.css`.
 While copying `public/config/example-config.ini` to `public/config/config.ini` is the fastest way to get started, you will need to then edit `config.ini` providing your database connection parameters and API key.